2022 UC San Diego Tritons men's volleyball team

-The 2022 UC San Diego Tritons men's volleyball team represents the University of California San Diego in the 2022 NCAA Division I & II men's volleyball season.
-The Tritons, led by seventeenth year head coach Kevin Ring, play their home games at the RIMAC.
-The Tritons compete as members of the Big West Conference and were picked to finish sixth in the Big West preseason poll.
+The 2022 UC San Diego Tritons men's volleyball team represented the University of California San Diego in the 2022 NCAA Division I & II men's volleyball season.
+The Tritons, led by seventeenth year head coach Kevin Ring, played their home games at the RIMAC.
+The Tritons competed as members of the Big West Conference and were picked to finish sixth in the Big West preseason poll.